 While we’re proud of having almost 40 years of learn-to-swim industry experience, we recognize that collaboration with other swim schools and industry members makes us a stronger organization, especially during the unprecedented COVID-19 pandemic.

 The USSSA is a non-profit founded in 1988 that allows swim education businesses and industry experts to provide learning opportunities and raise awareness of drowning prevention and importance of swim lessons.
-From panel discussions on how to teach students with special needs, to navigating swim instruction during the COVID-19 pandemic, the association is prepared to educate its members on anything that comes up in the industry.
+From panel discussions on how to teach students with special abilities, to navigating swim instruction during the COVID-19 pandemic, the association is prepared to educate its members on anything that comes up in the industry.

 Because the spread of COVID-19 has continued into the warmest months of the year, swim lessons are crucial yet limited due to current health and safety restrictions.
 However, the USSSA provided several resources and a concrete action plan to assist swim schools with safely returning to swim instruction during the pandemic.